Dangieboy/Moivie-Recommendation-System/README.md

 This is a content-based movie recommendation system written in Python3 and displayed in the user's browser through Flask.

-This software can be used by multiple people as it is possible to sign up an account in which personal movie recommendations are saved.
+This software can be used by multiple people at once since it allows to create user account in which personal movie rating/recommendations are saved.

 What functionalities does the software provide ?